vemv/claude-code/README.md

 Sometimes you want to send a quick response to Claude without switching to the Claude buffer.
 The following commands let you answer a query from Claude without leaving your current editing buffer:

-- `claude-code-send-return` (`C-c c y`) - send the return or enter key to Claude, commonly used to respond with "Yes" to Claude queries.
+- `claude-code-send-return` (`C-c c y`) - send the return or enter key to Claude, commonly used to respond with "Yes" to Claude queriesy
 - `claude-code-send-escape` (`C-c c n`) - send the escape key, to say "No" to Claude or to cancel a running Claude action
-- `claude-code-send-1` (`C-c c 1`) - send "1" to Claude, to choose option "1" in response to a Claude query.
+- `claude-code-send-1` (`C-c c 1`) - send "1" to Claude, to choose option "1" in response to a Claude query
 - `claude-code-send-2` (`C-c c 2`) - send "2" to Claude
 - `claude-code-send-3` (`C-c c 3`) - send "3" to Claude